 Metro South also features a household hazardous waste facility where paints, solvents, cleaners, fertilizers, and many other chemicals can be collected and handled safely without creating extra hazards for our environment.
-Often these materials are in good shape, and our partnerships with non-profit organizations ensure that hazardous materials get reused properly while saving people valuable money.
+Often these materials are still usable, and Metro's partnerships with non-profit organizations ensure that hazardous materials get reused properly while saving people valuable money.

 Since its opening in 1983, Metro South has evolved from a garbage transfer station to provide the various waste management services it offers today.
 But the facility is constrained with limited room to grow, making it increasingly challenging for Metro South to continue to provide the full set of services desired by our customers.

-To meet this challenge, we are undertaking a two-year evaluation of the services currently offered at Metro South.
-This evaluation will consider projections for future demand for different types of waste management services, the availability of similar services nearby, and recommendations for enhancing the sustainability, customer service and efficiency of Metro South's operations over time.
+To meet this challenge, Metro undertook a two-year evaluation of the services offered at Metro South.
+This evaluation considered projections for future demand for different types of waste management services, the availability of similar services nearby, and recommendations for enhancing the sustainability, customer service and efficiency of Metro South's operations over time.

 - A review of the solid waste transfer system in the Metro South service area

 - A comprehensive needs assessment of Metro South customers

 - The development of future options to address any unmet or emerging needs

 Reports from the first two stages of this project are available to download below.
 In November 2014, the Metro Council directed its staff to further study two possible configurations for the Metro South site:

 - A reconfiguration of the existing site, bringing all activities to grade level, expanding the available capacity for garbage, food waste and yard debris processing by about 45,000 feet and changing traffic patterns, and